bulk_insert_buffer_sizevalues larger than 256KB, the performance of bulk insert operations such as multiple-row

-WHERE clause that includes an outer field reference as a top-level
+WHEREclause that includes an outer field reference as a top-level

 CREATE TABLE ...
 SELECTcould cause assertion failure if a table already existed with the same name and contained an

-Installation of MySQL on Windows would fail to set the correct location for the character set files, which could lead to mysqld and mysql failing to initialize properly.
+Installation of MySQL on Windows failed to set the correct location for the character set files, which could lead to mysqld and mysql failing to initialize properly.
 (Bug #17270)